Meet Jasmine and Count your Blessings

 I met her while visiting the private hospital we are partnering with and was struck by many things as we got to know each other.
 Jasmine had been there for fifteen days and according to the doctors she was, "So much better, but had a long way to go."
 They are getting the infections under control and she is gaining some much needed weight.

 Her family is terribly poor.
 They are unable to provide any medical care....of any kind.
-It was the generosity of a foreigner who was visiting their village that even landed her in the private hospital to begin with.
+It was the generosity of a foreigner, Robbie Dowling, from Ireland, who was visiting their village that even landed her in the private hospital to begin with.
 She was terribly underweight and the open sores on her legs were infected from the open wounds created by crawling on her elbow to "get around."
 There is great danger in feeling no pain as the skin on her lower extremities has been damaged over and over again.

 The more serious infections were in the massive bed sores on her lower back and bottom.
 Month after month lying in bed without the proper support, rotation or physical therapy has taken it's toll on this little girl and because she can't feel those problem areas the necessary attention is not demanded.
 The infected area is difficult to keep clean in a primitive jungle village without the proper sanitary diapers or clean linens.